NKalavros/DDM/README.md

 - Only monsters with no abilities or with `FLY` / `TUNNEL` are included in the playable v1 catalog.
 - Match state is stored in server memory.
 There is no database or account system yet.
 - Animations are intentionally lightweight and UI-driven; there is no physics-based die outcome simulation.
+- The board presentation is a stylized CSS perspective view rather than a full 3D camera scene.